JHU-PL-Lab/www-fpse/assignments/assignment2.md

 * [Use the this zip file](assignment2.zip) as the starting point for your assignment.
 * Like assignment 1, we are giving you a skeleton to fill in.
 Part I questions are in file `.../assignment2/src/treedict.mli` and your answers will go in the file  `.../assignment2/src/treedict.ml` (tree and dictionary library code).
 Part II answers will go in `.../assignment2/src/histo.ml`.
 * The only other file you will want to edit is `.../assignment2/tests/tests.ml` which contains some initial tests; these tests are *not complete at all* and you should add at least 20 tests which cover your functions reasonably well.
+(Note we did not structure the files in a way to allow you to test your histo auxiliary functions so testing on those is not required.)
 * We have made initial `dune` files which generally should work but you can add additional libraries if needed.

 ### Resources